-Coronavirus fear touches off a global run on face masks
+Viral fear sparks global run on face masks

 Still, the CDC doesn’t recommend that people wear masks to protect themselves from the virus.
 The CDC says people infected — or those showing symptoms such as fever and shortness of breath — should wear masks to avoid spreading it to others.
 Health care workers also need masks, the agency says.

-Mike Gania of the American Society of Health-Systems Pharmacists said some hospital pharmacies are saying that they have only a one- to two-week supply of masks and that the major wholesalers are unable to fill orders.
+Mike Ganio of the American Society of Health-Systems Pharmacists said some hospital pharmacies are saying that they have only a one- to two-week supply of masks and that the major wholesalers are unable to fill orders.

 Within hospitals, surgical masks are worn by operating room teams — doctors, nurses, anesthesiologists — and frequently by pharmacists.
 Staff members caring for patients with dangerous infections wear the N95 masks.

 Dr. Sarah Boston, a veterinary surgical oncologist and author in Toronto, uses 10 to 15 surgical masks per week in her practice.
-Her usual supplier ran out, so she had to switch to a less comfortable brand.
+She switched to a less comfortable brand when her usual supplier ran out.

 “I’ve spoken to a lot of people who are worried that we’re going to lose supply or not be able to get them,” she said.